Definition of Complementary Goods

 If the price of a good diminishes, the quantity consumed increases.
 But what happens with the quantity of a complementary good?
 Because they are consumed together, the demand of a complementary good also increases.

-Graphical Analysis of Complementary Goods
+Complementary Goods Graph

 Let’s suppose that the supply of printers moves upwards because the price of an input becomes more expensive.
 The price of printers rises from P0 to P1.
 As a consequence of the printers price increase, the quantity of printers consumed will diminish.
 But, because of the decrease in the consumption of printers, the consumption of printers ink will also decrease.